 Sonobond's metal spot welders have an important advantage over other types of ultrasonic metal welding equipment because they use the unique, patented "Wedge-Reed" bonding system.

-This system maximizes metal welding effectiveness by combining high vibratory force with low amplitude coupling.
+This system maximizes metal welding effectiveness by combining low vibratory amplitude with high vibratory force.
 Dependability is assured by utilizing shear mode vibration that is parallel to the welding surface.
 Bending stress is eliminated by positioning the line of force directly over the welding surface.

 This bonding method permits the joining of thin-to-thin or thin-to-thick materials, including dissimilar metal joints.
 It produces joints with good thermal and electrical conductivity, while welding through most oxides and tinned metals.
 No special cleaning process is required.

 Click here to download Sonobond's free Comparison of Ultrasonic Metal Welding Systems.
 This technical data sheet contains in-depth explanations of the two systems used for ultrasonic metal welding—Sonobond's patented Wedge-Reed System and our competitors' lateral drive system.
 A comparison of both systems' design and operation; their capabilities, amplitude and force differences; and the importance of matching system and load impedance are included.